-The couple (N&J) who owns the brownstone are folks who I know on a little above the hi-how-you-fine-thanks status; and in all the years I've passed their building, I've never seen them sitting on their stoop to watch passersby.
+The couple (N&J) who owns the brownstone are folks who I know on a little more than a "hi-how-you-fine-thanks" status; and in all the years I've passed their building, I've never seen them sitting on their stoop to watch passersby.
 However, I have seen a number of persons of all shapes and sizes, of all genders, of all races, and, of all ages, hanging out on this stoop.

 "Why not sit there?," I asked them, "everyone else does."